domino4com/ai/README.md

 * Then select the `Training` option
 * And enter a label.
 Make it short for the sake of the chosen font for the OLED.
 Like 6 characters long
 * Repeat for all objects
 * And the do the same for test files.
-Chose the `test` forlder and upload the imsages for each of the objects.
+Choose the `test` forlder and upload the imsages for each of the objects.
 Remember to select `Testing` and same labels.
 * As you upload, some files are successful and some fails.
 Ignore that for this experiment.
 * Now you are ready to create an impulse.
 * Click on add a processing block and again a learning block
-* Chose the `Image` for the processing block
+* Choose the `Image` for the processing block
-* And chose `Transfer Learning (Images)` for the learning block
+* And choose `Transfer Learning (Images)` for the learning block
 * Save the impulse
 * Then go to images (below Create Impulse in the left menu)
+* Choose Greyscale, and save
 * Click on `Generate features`
-* Thus
+* Wait for job to complete
+* Then go to `transfer learning`
+* And click `Start training`
+* Wait to you see the graphic on the right
+* Now we are ready to deply
+* Click on `Deployment` and select Arduino library
+* Scroll down and click on `Analyze optimization`
+* Wait for the grapchic.
+* You can choose between Quatizied and Unoptimized.
+I always select the default `Currently selected`
+* Click 'Build' and allow the website to downlaod a zip file to your computer

 ## Deploy
+Find the download .zip file.
+If you use a Mac and Safari, it will have unpacked the .zip file an thrown it in the bin.
+Fish it out of the .bin so you can upload the .zip file to Arduino.

+Open Arduino and install a Library as a .zip file, then choose this recently downloaded .zip file.

+In Arduino, go to example and find the folder starting with your project name and ending with ...Inferencing.
+Open the last example "static-buffer".
+Find the #include line saying the same thing, ...project name ...
+Inferenceing.
+Copy that line, you need it later.

+Download the .ino file in this repository.
+Find the line that needs to be replaced with you copied include line an dreplace it.

+Upload!

 ## Run it

-> Ignore the flickering Neopixel, ... shared pin
+> You can ignore the flickering Neopixel, it flickers because it shares a pin with the camera, whcih we did to squeeze as much functionality into this core as possible.